TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ![New Items...](https://github.com/swuff-star/Starstorm2/blob/main/SS2-Project/Assets/Starstorm2/ReadmeAssets/ss2itemspromo.gif?raw=true)

 * **New Items & Equipment** - A plethora of new items and equipment to support new and existing playstyles.
 Watch your six with an Armed Backpack, rush through teleporter events with a Field Accelerator, all while keeping on the move with a Swift Skateboard - and more!

+* **New Interactables** - New drones, paired with the Refabricator, come in handy to assist you while you fight for survival.

 ![New Challenges...](https://github.com/swuff-star/Starstorm2/blob/main/SS2-Project/Assets/Starstorm2/ReadmeAssets/ss2challengepromo.gif?raw=true)